Garter: Suspenders or garter belts and stockings

 Suspenders or suspender belts, also known as "garter belts" in American English, are an undergarment consisting of an elasticated material strip usually at least 2 to 3 in in width; it can be wider.
 Two or three elastic suspender slings are attached on each side, where the material is shaped to the contours of the body.
 The suspenders are typically clipped to stockings with metal clips into which a rubber disc is inserted through the stocking material effectively 'locking' the stocking in place.
 These are normally attached to a length of elastic allowing for adjustment.
-These clips, also known as suspender slings, are best attached to stockings with a simple welt that do not have lace, or 'hold-ups' with a silicone rubber lining.

-Suspender (garter) belts are usually worn at the waist or just slightly below to prevent the belt sliding down as it is pulled downward by the stockings.
+Suspender (garter) belts are usually worn at the waist or just slightly below to prevent the belt from sliding down as it is pulled downward by the stockings.
 Some undergarments such as corselettes or girdles may come with suspender slings attached.

 By the late 20th century and into the 21st, pantyhose or tights were more widely worn than stockings.
-And some stockings, referred to as hold-ups, have a band of latex rubber molded to the stocking top to keep them up without suspenders.
+And some stockings, referred to as hold-ups, have a band of silicone rubber molded to the stocking top to keep them up without suspenders.
 But suspenders continue to be used by people who prefer stockings to tights, and doctors may advise patients with a history of thrush or cystitis to avoid tights; the trapped heat and moisture can exacerbate any infection present.
-People with a latex allergy must avoid hold-ups.

 While most commonly used for regular stockings, suspender belts can also be used for medical support hosiery worn due to varicose veins or poor circulation.

 Stockings are often considered to be sensual or erotic, both in person and in photographs, and some people enjoy dressing up for special occasions in attractive suspender belts or basques.